 We believe that now, more than ever, is the time for us to expand our thinking our efforts and our engagement.
 We cannot waste time.
-We need to unite as cultural workers from Australia and New York City, to reaffirm our commitment to diversity, the arts and cultural development of all our citizens and communities.
+We need to unite as cultural workers, to reaffirm our commitment to diversity, the arts and cultural development of all our citizens and communities.

 Walker International Communications Group